 If these goals have meaning for you and you are interested in how 12-Step recovery might help you work toward them, then you may wish to join us in this exploration, whether you are in AA, in another fellowship, have a religious affiliation, or have no affiliation at all.

 This site will introduce you to the book and through a variety of features seek to widen and deepen our understanding and practice of the principles as they relate to our individual, everyday lives.

 We hope that you will find the book and the site useful in your journey of recovery.
 This is a work in progress.
-We would like to make Practice These Principles a better tool for doing just what the title proposes.
-Your sharing and suggestions are welcome.
+Volume 2 of Practice These Principles (Steps 4, 5, 6, 7) is projected for publication in 2019.
+Another two volumes are projected for later publication: Volume 3 (Steps 8, 9, 10) and Volume 4 (Steps 11 & 12, The Traditions, The Rooms).

-Visit Ray's Recovery Library and read his Blog in Goodreads
+Looking for a helpful read?
+Visit Ray's Recovery Library in Goodreads

 Practice These Principleson

 Hometown area AAs: Practice These Principles is available at public libraries in W_______ (Tinker) and S_______ (Washington off Main)